CoLRev-Environment/search-query/README.md

 ## Not what you are looking for?

-This python package was developed with purpose of integrating it into other literature management tools.
-If that isn't your use case, it migth be useful for you to look at these related tools:
+This Python package was developed with purpose of integrating it into other literature management tools.
+If that isn't your use case, it might be useful for you to look at these related tools:

 - [LitSonar](https://litsonar.com/)
 - [Polyglot](https://sr-accelerator.com/#/polyglot)